 Spend hours admiring the architectural splendor of this Chicago gem or just stop in for a quick dose of culture.
 Here’s everything you need to know about the Chicago Cultural Center.

-Get to know its history
+Get to know some history

 Steeped in local history, the “People’s Palace” is a downtown institution that stretches from Washington to Randolph Streets, and Michigan Avenue to Garland Court.